bitbonsai/telescopy/README.md

 The URL to start the download from.
 If not given, the procedure will not start until **addUrl()** is called.

 #### options.cleanLocal `boolean`, `optional`, `default: false`
-If true, anything in the local directory will be deleted before starting.
+If true, anything in the local directory and temp dir will be deleted before starting.

 #### options.tempDir `string`, `optional`, `default: /tmp/telescopy`
 The TMP-directory to use.
 Resources are downloaded there before being moved to their final destination.
+Also used for anything not in the LRU-Cache, if enabled.
+Will be cleaned first, according to cleanLocal, so should be empty.
+Will be created, if neccessary.

+#### options.lruCache `int`, `optional`, `default: 0`
+If set to a higher number, will enable LRU-Caching.
+This will increase the number of sync disk i/o in the temp-dir, but also limit memory.
+Recommended only for very large projects.
+Recommended values 1000 - 10000.

 #### options.skipExistingFiles `boolean`, `optional`, `default: false`
-If true, existing files will not be overridden.
-If false, they will only be overridden if the content differs.
+If true, existing files will not be checked again.
+If false, they will be downloaded and parsed, and overridden if the content differs.

+#### options.skipExistingFilesExclusion `Object`, `optional`, `default: null`
+If set, it will be checked for mime-keys.
+If true, this file will not be skipped.
+Example: { "text/html" : true } to not skip redownloading existing html files.

 #### options.onFinish `function`, `optional`
 A callback to call when the procedure is finished.